ENCCS/max-coe-workshop/content/yambo-tutorial.md

 5.35426
 ```

-These two command give us the quasiparticle energies we've calculated - their difference is the GW-corrected optical gap.
+These two commands give us the quasiparticle energies we've calculated - their difference is the GW-corrected optical gap.

 ---

+**TEXT FIXED UP TO THIS POINT**

 ## GW convergence